sinnuthomas/sinnuthomas.github.io/bio.md

 permalink: /bio/
 ---

-I work as an Assistant Professor at [Indian Institute of Information Technology and Management Kerala](https://www.iiitmk.ac.in/).
+I am working as an Assistant Professor at [Indian Institute of Information Technology and Management Kerala](https://www.iiitmk.ac.in/).
 Prior to that, I was hosted as a Post Doctoral Research Associate by [Prof. Matthew Blaschko](https://homes.esat.kuleuven.be/~mblaschk/)  at [Department of Electrical Engineering KU Leuven Belgium](https://www.esat.kuleuven.be/psi) in collaboration with [FORD Innovation and Research Centre Germany](https://www.ford.de/) and [USA](https://www.ford.com/).
-Before that, I have an experience at [Viswajyothi College of Engineering and Technology Muvattupuzha, Kerala, India](https://vjcet.org/#/) and [Modi Institute of Management and Technology, Kota, Rajasthan, India](http://www.modiedukota.org/) for nearly 9 years.
+Before that, I have taught at [Viswajyothi College of Engineering and Technology Muvattupuzha, Kerala, India](https://vjcet.org/#/) and [Modi Institute of Management and Technology, Kota, Rajasthan, India](http://www.modiedukota.org/) for almost 9 years.
 <br/><br/>
 I received the PhD degree in Electrical Engineering from [Indian Institute of Technology Kanpur](https://iitk.ac.in/), advised by [Prof. Sumana Gupta](http://www.iitk.ac.in/ee/people/fac-pages/sumana.shtml) and [Prof. K. S. Venkatesh](http://home.iitk.ac.in/~venkats/), the M.Tech.
 Degree in Communication Engineering from [National Institute of Technology Karnataka Surathkal](https://www.nitk.ac.in/) advised by [Prof. Sumam David](https://sumam.nitk.ac.in/), and the B.E.
 (Hons.) degree in Electronics and Communication Engineering from [Rajasthan University Jaipur](https://www.uniraj.ac.in/).
 <br/><br/>